More than 130 dog deaths, 220 illnesses may be linked to Midwestern Pet Foods, FDA warns

 The Food and Drug Administration sent a warning letter to a pet food manufacturer Tuesday, saying the brand's foods are thought to be linked to more than 130 pet deaths and 220 pet illnesses.

-The recent inspections of four of Midwestern's plants were conducted in response to pet food recalls made by the company earlier this year, according to the FDA.
+Four Midwestern plants were inspected recently in response to recalls the company made this year, the FDA said.
 The inspections "revealed evidence of significant violations" of regulations meant to keep pet food safe.

-In March, Midwestern recalled several more brands of pet food, including CanineX, Earthborn Holistic, Venture, Unrefined, Sportmix Wholesomes, Pro Pac, Pro Pac Ultimates, Sportstrail, Sportmix and Meridian after samples tested positive for Salmonella, according to the FDA.
+In March, Midwestern recalled several more brands, including CanineX, Earthborn Holistic, Venture, Unrefined, Sportmix Wholesomes, Pro Pac, Pro Pac Ultimates, Sportstrail, Sportmix and Meridian, after samples tested positive for salmonella, the FDA said.

 The agency discovered that "Midwestern's food safety program appears inadequate to significantly minimize or prevent Salmonella in its pet food."

-As of Aug.
-9, the FDA said it "is aware of more than 130 pet deaths and more than 220 pet illnesses that may be linked to eating brands of pet food manufactured by Midwestern."
+The FDA said that as of Aug.
+9, it was "aware of more than 130 pet deaths and more than 220 pet illnesses that may be linked to eating brands of pet food manufactured by Midwestern."

-The number of deaths and illnesses could be higher, the agency said, adding that not all of the cases have been confirmed to be aflatoxin poisoning.
+The numbers could be higher, the agency said, adding that not all of the cases have been confirmed to be aflatoxin poisoning.

-Now, Midwestern has 15 days to respond to the FDA's warning letter, explaining how they will correct violations, or the company could face legal action.
-Midwestern did not respond to multiple requests for comment from NBC News.
+Midwestern has 15 days to respond to the warning letter explaining how it will correct violations, or it could face legal action.
+Midwestern did not respond to multiple requests for comment.